mathewgomas-alfred/mathewgomas.io/reference_manual/clones_array.rst

 .. meta::
    :description:
-        The Clones Array functionality in Krita
+        The Clones Array functionality in Krita.

 .. metadata-placeholder